TauNoor/Recommendation-System/README.md

 ## Setting up the environment to locally host the app
 - Ensure you have pip installed all the required libraries
-- Make sure to adjust the absolute paths of the .csv files after git cloning the repository
+- Make sure to adjust the absolute paths of the .csv files in both .py files after git cloning the repository
 - Open up your terminal/command prompt and cd to the 'model' folder and run the command "streamlit run streamlit_app.py"
 - Have fun!